fiskaltrust/interface-doc/doc/e-receipt/digital-receipt-en.md

 For technical connections without  using the fiskaltrust middleware, a specific API is intended, however this is not available yet at the moment .

-The precondition for the utilization as a POSOperator is an active contract of use and corresponding database.
-The database including the logo have to be assigned to the respective Queue and the respective outlet.
-The database must contain the necessary minimum information for the receipts, to get a productive useable system.

 ## Basic Version of the digital receipt

 The basic version is free of charge and contains the transmission of the digital receipt via the QR-code.
 The QR-code should contain a URL in the following format: